Lebanon Passport Ranking

-The Lebanese passport currently ranks at the 99th place according to the Guide visa index.
+The Lebanese passport currently ranks at the 99th place according to the Guide Passport Ranking Index.
 It is considered one of the lowest ranking passports in the world.
 Lebanese passport holders have visa-free access to only 40 countries including Indonesia, Dominica, Madagascar and Seychelles.
 There are 186 destinations for which a Lebanese passport holder requires to obtain a visa prior to traveling.
 That is the reason why the passport raking is low on the overall worldwide mobility score.
 For major destinations such as the USA and the European Union, Lebanese require to apply for a visa in advance.
 Visa applicants need to present documents such as proof of funds and return flight ticket.

 The Lebanese Republic is a former French colony in the Middle East made of 8 governorates.
 It borders Israel and Syria.
 The most significant governorates are Mount Lebanon, North and South.
 The country has a total surface area of 10,452 square kilometers, making it the 2nd smallest country in the Middle East.
 The geography is dominated by a narrow coastal plain and the rugged Lebanon Mountains.
 Its climate is Mediterranean with heavy snowfall winters in the mountains.